NicoVIII/Recommendations/applications.md

 ### [Desktop] Syncthing

-Simply simply use syncthing itself.
+Simply use syncthing itself.
 It is managed via a web interface.
 The url to that is a bookmark in my browser.

 ### [iOS] Möbius Sync